Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 Kenneth Schlenker:

-I was very impressed.
-I remember my college days when our college library, they used to have PCs and then they kind of did renovation and all of a sudden they had 100% Mac everywhere, this kind of newest kind of beautiful Mac that had been, I guess, practically given away by Apple to be present in college.
-And yeah, I think obviously from this perspective, it makes sense to make sure that the next generation knows about the products and can use them and loves them.
-And I think that in our case, of course, that's part of the value.
-And I think it's also aligned with the fact that we do need the next generation to learn to build these skills, to build healthier habits than the previous generations.
-And so it works together.
+Yeah, I think obviously from this perspective, it makes sense to make sure that the next generation knows about the products, can use them, and loves them.
+I think that in our case, of course, that's part of the value.
+I think it's also aligned with the fact that we do need the next generation to learn to build these skills, to build healthier habits in the previous generations.
+It works together.

 David Barnard:

 That's awesome.
-And a great counter example here and something you said in passing is that the students need to love it because my kids all have now Chromebooks that the schools hand out and they are terrible.
+A great counter example here and something you said in passing is that the students need to love it.
+Because my kids all have now Chromebooks that the schools hand out.
+They are terrible.
 My kids will never buy a Chromebook.
 They beg to use my laptop.
-We do have an iMac, a home iMac.
-And so if you're going to go that route, it's like you still have to have an amazing product because that's what actually generates the word of mouth that generates it.
-I mean, so much of what you've been talking about is having that core product, the core brand, and that's how it actually pays off.
+We do have a home iMac.

 Kenneth Schlenker:

-Yeah.
-I mean, and it's interesting for B2B2BC, basically we're really focused on people like B2C, making sure that we have the best possible app that's all of it.
-And it turns out a lot of students are using the app and actually love it on their own.
-And again, it's not something that people tell them to do or their parents or their school, they use it on their own.
 But we're also happy to have this natural extension of working with schools.
 But for me, the compass is always, how do we build the best possible experience for the user, make it fun, make it motivating, make it as easy to use as possible.
-And so as long as we do that, we'll still be able to make sure that the next generation wants to use the app as well.
+As long as we do that, we'll still be able to make sure that the next generation wants to use the app as well.

 David Barnard: